glaciesapps/freezedoc/phpstorm-setup.md

-### Selecting remote interpreter
+## Selecting remote interpreter

-- In the Settings dialog (Ctrl+Alt+S), click PHP under Languages & Frameworks.
+- In the Settings dialog (Ctrl+Alt+S), click **PHP** under **Languages & Frameworks**.
-- On the PHP page that opens, click the Browse button next to the CLI Interpreter field.
+- On the PHP page that opens, click the **Browse** button next to the CLI Interpreter field.
-- Click the + and select From Docker,Vagrant,VM and Remote ...
+- Click the **+** and select **From Docker,Vagrant,VM and Remote ...

 <img  src="assets/remote_interpreter.png">

-- Now Configure Remote PHP Interpreter dialog box opens and  we can select the Vagrant option to automatically populate connection details.
+- Now **Configure Remote PHP Interpreter** dialog box opens and  we can select the **Vagrant** option to automatically populate connection details.
 In most cases, PhpStorm can also figure out the path to the PHP interpreter on the Vagrant machine.
 If not, we can adjust it manually.

 <img  src="assets/remote_interpreter2.png">
 <img  src="assets/remote_interpreter3.png">